XiongGuiHui/Readings/Readme.md

 1. create a branch for yourself, directly commit to `master` is not permitted.
 For efficiency, if your name is `张三`, then the branch should be `zhangsan`
 2. create a markdown file for every papers
-3. file name should be lower case
+3. file name should be lowercase.
 4. any question, create a issue.
+5. english is recommended.

 ## How